case0x00/case0x00.github.io/index.md

 * <details><summary> space exploration </summary>
   <i>
-  we have already made great strides in discovering more about our solar system, but there is much more to learn. human missions are an obvious step, but i think robotics are more fit for this role.
+  we have already made great strides in discovering more about our solar system, but there is much more to learn. human missions are an obvious step, but i think robotics are more appropriate for this role.
 I believe all of the other pillars of interest here essentially lead to space exploration and settling of other worlds. this is my primary calling.
   </i>
   </details>